vunderkind/fullstack/README.md

 UDP is a one-way blast of information.
 As a result, it's faster than TCP.

 'I have a good joke about UDP, but you might not get it.'

+## Pings
+Useful for debugging a site.
+You basically say 'hey' repeatedly to a destination, and you can use that to measure the round-trip and see how fast responses are coming, or if the server is even online.

+`$ ping twitter.com`